 If you want to settle early, we will give you a quote which will include the outstanding balance on the loan and any interest that is applicable but has not yet been added.
 Depending on your loan type, we may also apply an early settlement adjustment to your loan.
-This means that we may charge up to 58 days’ interest on the loan.
+This means that we will charge up to 58 days’ interest on the loan.

-Early settlement adjustment - If you make an early settlement we may charge up to 58 days' interest.
+Early settlement adjustment - If you make an early settlement we will charge up to 58 days' interest.
 The early settlement adjustment does not apply to the Clarity Loan but may apply to other loans.